davidadediji/Learn_Go/booking-app/README.md

 variables that are defined outside all functions Therefore this variables is assessible by any of the functions including the main function and in all files with the same package

+Note: package level variables can only be created with the var keyword

+Local variables: ones that is defined within a function and not assesible by another function.....